 Crawford reached out to the Escondido Police Department and shared the image.
 They, in turn, posted it to their Facebook page to honor Officer Perez.

 New on the job, Perez was quickly becoming a leader, Chief Craig Carter said.
 The department is helping the officer’s family as they plan memorial services in Riverside County.
-They’re also collecting donations for Perez’s 4-year-old daughter Suzette.
+They’re also collecting donations for Perez’s 4-year-old daughter Suzeth.

 Though a private man, Crawford shared a social media post that he was compelled to write about his meeting with the rookie officer.